 At SouthCoast Health Surgery, E. Stephen Yeager, MD, Jeffrey S. Mandel, MD and Christa L. Jillard, MD are experienced in thyroid, parathyroid, adrenal and pancreatic disorders.
 Dr. Yeager received specialized training in endocrine surgery during his residency at the renowned Mayo Clinic in Rochester, Minnesota.
-Futhermore, Dr. Yeager is the only surgeon in the region, and one of the only four surgeons in Georgia, to be a member of the distinguished American Association of Endocrine Surgeons.
-Dr. Jillard received specialized training in endocrine surgery during her fellowship at Duke University in Durham, North Carolina.
+Dr. Jillard received completely dedicated training in endocrine surgery during her post-residency fellowship at the prestigious Duke University in Durham, North Carolina.

 As an endocrine gland, the pancreas produces and releases the hormones insulin and glucagon into the bloodstream.
 There are many types of tumors that can develop in the pancreas and affect its functions.
-Dr. Yeager, Dr. Mandel and Dr. Jillard can accurately assess your condition and recommend the appropriate surgical approach.
+Dr.s Yeager and Dr. Mandel can accurately assess your condition and recommend the appropriate surgical approach.
 Pancreatitis is an inflammation of the pancreas that may be acute or chronic.
 For patients whose pancreatitis is the result of gallbladder disease or an obstructed pancreatic duct, traditional or minimally invasive surgery may be necessary.

 Visit our Patient Education Guide to learn more about Endocrine Surgery.